mcombi/my-quarkus-quick-start-config/README.md

 kubeseal --format yaml --cert ../../public-cert.pem < github-secret-ss.yaml > github-secret-sealed.yaml

-The application - my-quarkus-quick-start can be deployed with Argo cd referencing the directory
+The application - my-quarkus-quick-start can be deployed with Argo cd referencing the directory quick-start/overlays which is not standard kustomize directory structure and should be fixed.

 ![gnome-shell-screenshot-ceqbcf](https://user-images.githubusercontent.com/100132715/178200548-2094642b-dbd2-42f6-aba4-212d2692d3d9.png)